ozmandias/Commando-Soldier-50/README.md

 # Commando Soldier 50
 #### Video Demo: https://youtu.be/72_ZxNi2ViU
 #### Description:
-Commando Soldier 50 (CS50) is a top down shooter survival game where you play as an elite commando whose task is to eliminate enemies until no one is left in battleground.\
+Commando Soldier 50 (CS50) is a top down shooter survival game where you play as an elite commando whose task is to eliminate enemies until no one is left in battleground.
-Beware that both you and enemies can't take one shot and that will result death.\
+Beware that both you and enemies can't take one shot and that will result death.
-Perform your task wisely and sneakily and as adaptatively as possiblle.\
+Perform your task wisely and sneakily and as adaptatively as possible.

 #### Source Code
 ##### player.lua
-Contains the code for elite commando soldier player character.\
+Contains the code for elite commando soldier player character.
 **move()** - moves the player character when user presses W,A,S,D keys

 **shoot()** - shoots a bullet from the position of the player character to the forward direction of the player character when user clicks left mouse